pangeo-data/pangeo/docs/setup_guides/hpc.rst

 `Securing a notebook server <http://jupyter-notebook.readthedocs.io/en/stable/public_server.html#securing-a-notebook-server>`__ in the Jupyter documentation.

-Finally, we may want to configure dask's dashboard to forward through jupyterhub.
+Finally, we may want to configure dask's dashboard to forward through Jupyter.
 This can be done by editing the dask distributed config file, e.g.:
 ``.config/dask/distributed.yaml``.
 In this file, set: